FrankHB/pl-docs/en-US/calling-for-language-features.md

 ### Implicit tail call notations

-The default style of proper tail calls.
+* The default style of proper tail calls

 This is what mandated in most "truely" PTC languages.
 Besides, some alternatives of "conditional" forms of PTC are also proposed by introducing syntactically explicit forms to designate the places of PTC needed, like [Syntactic Tail Calls proposed for ECMAScript](https://github.com/tc39/proposal-ptc-syntax/).
 Such approach is considered compromized, because: